-There is no substitude for practice.
-Practice as many questions as you can prior to sitting your assessment.
-This will of the questions and the type of responses that are required. questions you get wrong than the ones you get right.
+There is no substitute for practice.
+Try as many questions as you can before sitting your assessment, to learn which questions you tend to get wrong, and the types of responses required.

-Make sure you get a good night sleep before the test day.
-Practice will save you sleepless nights before the real Makre sure you arrive on time, listen to the instructions questions if anything is unclear.
+Make sure you get a good night’s sleep before the test day.
+Make sure you arrive on time, listen to the instructions and ask questions if anything is unclear.
 You will normally be given some paper on which to make rough workings.